Kotlin/KEEP/proposals/explicit-backing-fields.md

 ### Direct Backing Field Access

-It might be handy to allow the direct access to the property backing field via syntax like `myProperty#field`.
+It might be handy to allow the direct access to the property backing field via syntax like `myProperty#field` (just a hypothetical syntax).

 ###  Allow `protected field`